angular/angular-ja/aio-ja/content/guide/template-statements.md

 * **Conciseness**

-  Keep template statements minimal by using method calls or basic property assignments.
+  Use method calls or basic property assignments to keep template statements minimal.

 * **Work within the context**